The Origins of SSM

 SSM As an Iterative Inquiring/Learning Cycle of Change

-SSM is therefore based upon a single concept: that we separate and analyze systems of purposeful human activity (what people do), rather than data-processing or IT systems (how IT components should function to support what people do).
+SSM is based upon a simple concept: that we separate and analyze systems of purposeful human activity (what people do), rather than data-processing or IT systems (how IT components should function to support what people do).
 SSM is helpful for analysis approaches that wish to understand the connections, conflicts, and discrepancies between elements of a situation rather than attempting to subsume all elements into a single perspective.
 It is systemic, rather than systems-focused, exploring relationships between participants and between perspectives (Checkland, 2000a).
-SSM provides a way of engaging in joint learning with stakeholders and participants about the problem-situation.
-It allows all parties involved to understand the implications of achieving various purposes and involves participants in defining relevant work-activities and exploring what needs to change, as shown in Figure 2.

 Separating Out Purposeful System Perspectives